rhsgsa/artemis-demo/clustering/README.md

 # Shared Nothing High-Availability Demo

-Before you run the demo, you should ensure that `artemis` is installed by running `make install` in the parent directory.
+Before you run the demo, you should ensure that the `artemis` container image has been created.
+You can do this by running `make install` in the parent directory.

 To run the demo,